 While difficult to obtain, federal student loan modifications are far from impossible.
 Also, hundreds of student loan modification lawsuit take place every year.
 A judgment in any one of them could affect your ability to get modifications that will help you to more easily repay.

-Iron Fist Legal has the experience, knowledge, and expertise to fight for clients looking to modify their student loans.
-Loan modifications, including forgiveness, are possible with both public and private lenders.
+Iron Fist Legal has the experience, knowledge, and expertise to fight for clients looking to modify or cancel their student loans.
+Loan modifications, including cancellation, are possible with both public and private lenders.

 Reach out Today

-Don’t go into default.
+Don’t worry, there IS a solution.
 Contact Iron Fist Legal today.

-If you think you are eligible for a modification, take action and contact us today.
+If you think you are eligible for our services, take action and contact us today.

-If you are eligible we guarantee to reduce your student loan debt by 30% to 70% and in some cases have the debt completely canceled.
+If you are eligible we guarantee to reduce your student loan debt by 30% to 70% and in some cases have the loan completely cancelled.